Tyler Johnson Game Preview: Blackhawks vs. Golden Knights

-Tyler Johnson will be on the ice when the Chicago Blackhawks and Vegas Golden Knights meet on Saturday at United Center, starting at 8:00 PM ET.
-There are prop bets for Johnson available, and here are some stats to help you with your wagers.
+Tyler Johnson will be on the ice when the Chicago Blackhawks and Vegas Golden Knights meet at 6:00 PM ET on Friday, October 27, 2023.
+Considering a wager on Johnson?
+We have numbers and figures to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.